Islands Architecture

 Islands can contain other islands:

-// islands/Dashboard.tsx
+// app/routes/dashboard.tsx

-import FilterPanel from './FilterPanel'
+import { FilterPanel } from '~/components/FilterPanel'

-export default function Dashboard({ data }) {
+export default function Dashboard({ loaderData }) {

 return (